davpoolechem/NaN-Demo/README.md

 To be used for CDS Wednesday group programming project.

 # How to use
-- Method #1: Run `python3 nan.py a b c`, where a, b and c are either 0 or 1.
-Setting a = 1 will execute Demo #1 from above, b = 1 will execute Demo #2 from above,
+- Method #1: Compile nan.cpp manually with, say, `g++ nan.cpp -o nan` and execute the binary with the command `./nan a b c`, where a, b and c are either 0 or 1.
+Setting a = 1 will execute Demo #1 from above, b = 1 will execute Demo #2 from above, and c = 1 will execute Demo #3 from above.
-and c = 1 will execute Demo #3 from above.
+- Method #2: Run `python3 nan.py a b c`.
+The Python script automatically compiles nan.cpp

-- Method #2: Compile nan.cpp manually with, say, `g++ nan.cpp -o nan` and execute the binary with the command `./nan a b c`. a, b, and c hold the same definitions as in Method #1.
+and runs the resulting executable. a, b, and c hold the same definitions as in Method #1.